Mature and futuristic.

 Committed to hydrogen in all modes of transportation.

 Hyundai plans to expand its XCIENT Fuel Cell heavy-duty commercial trucks sales in Europe, the U.S. and China as demand for clean transport solutions grows.
-To support a growing hydrogen ecosystem, Hyundai built a business case for more than 100 hydrogen fueling stations in Switzerland, which would be enough to support not only commercial fuel cell electric vehicles but personal ones, as well.
+To support a growing hydrogen ecosystem, Hyundai built a business case for more than 100 hydrogen fuelling stations in Switzerland, which would be enough to support not only commercial fuel cell electric vehicles but personal ones, as well.

 An Xcient fuel cell truck driving.